digitalscribe53/Tech-Blog/README.md

 ## Usage

-The finished app will be deployed at a live URL which can be viewed in a browser.
+The app is deployed to Render.com at the live URL listed below and can be viewed in a browser.
+A user can click Sign Up and fill out the form to start using the blog to create posts and view other users' posts.

 ## Screenshot